Get Free Solar Panel Quotes

 So, if you’re considering getting solar panels that are 24% efficient, you might need less of them.
 This works out well for you, since the more efficient a solar panel is, the more expensive it tends to be.

-Most residential solar panels measure around 2 squares metres, and are rectangular in shape.
+Most residential solar panels measure around 2 square metres and are rectangular.

-They’re usually about 2 metres long and 1 metre wide, with a thickness of 3-5cm.
+They’re usually about 2 metres long and 1 metre wide, and they have a thickness of 3-5cm.

 The largest residential solar panels are as big as 3.1 square metres.
 Companies like Risen Energy produce panels this size that can generate up to 670W – around twice as much as a typical panel – which makes sense considering its size.